-Choose the proper depth:
+Choose the proper depth

 Most bulbs have to be planted 2 to 3 times deeper than they are tall.
 So, if the bulb is 3 inches tall, you should plant it approximately 6 to 9 inches into the soil.
-It may sound deep but don't worry, the flowers will find there way out of the soil when the time is right!
+It may sound deep but don't worry, the flowers will find their way out of the soil when the time is right!
 The Garden Weasel Bulb Planter will make things much easier!

-Make sure your spot is well drained:
+Make sure your spot is well drained

 Bulbs are meant to stick around and come back year after year.
 If you plant them in an area that is too wet, they will rot and never come back up again.
 Make sure your soil is well drained before planting.

-Don't forget to fertilize:
+Don't forget to fertilize

 Before you plant your spring bulbs, make sure to turn in some compost to boost the nutrient availability of the soil.
 If you don't make your own compost, buy a bulb fertilizer instead.

-Plant after the last freeze date:
+Plant after the last freeze date

 The last thing you want is for your bulbs to start growing and then have those tender shoots freeze!
 Make sure you don't plant before the last freeze date in your area.
 This information can be found online or through your local extension office.

-Consider planting in containers:
+Consider planting in containers

 Many spring bulbs will grow well in containers.
 Then, once fall arrives, you can transplant them into the ground to overwinter and hopefully get a new crop of flowers the following spring.
-A sleek bulb pan is a good container to start planting them in!
+A sleek bulb pan is a good container to start planting them in.

 Planting Bulbs in Spring for Summer Flowers

-Spring planted flower bulbs usually result in very vibrantly colored summer flowers.
+Spring-planted flower bulbs usually result in very vibrantly colored summer flowers.
 They are perfect for putting in pots on your front porch or for lining walkways and landscaping edges.
 Make sure you plant plenty of extras so that you can cut them for a vase on your counter!
 Here are a few bulbs that you can plant in spring for vibrant summer flowers:

-Dahlia bulbs like full sun and grow to about 12 inches high.
+Dahlia bulbs like full sun and grows to about 12 inches high.
 You can find them in a variety of sizes, unique colors, and unexpected flower shapes.
 They will be most prolific during the late summer.

 While gladiolus don't take up much ground space, they do grow up to 5 feet tall so plan your garden accordingly.
 They come in classic solid colors or even a few bicolors and even tricolors!
-Get a mixed gladiolus bulb package for a wide variety of color.
+Get a mixed gladiolus bulb package for a wide variety of colors.

 Also known as "The Pearl", it makes beautiful, pristine white flowers that produce a heavenly scent.
 It grows about 3 feet tall and likes full sun.
-They are considered easy to grow bulbs so even a newbie gardener should have good success with this one.
+They are considered easy-to-grow bulbs so even a newbie gardener should have good success with this one.

 Calla Lilies are low-growing and produce trumpet-shaped flowers.
-They will perform well even in partial shade, along garden borders and even in patio planters.
+They will perform well even in partial shade, along garden borders, and even in patio planters.

 Begonia bulbs are available in a huge variety of flower shapes, colors, and heights.
 They thrive in the shade, unlike many other types of flowering plants.
-You can start them indoors in early spring and then set outside once all threat of frost is gone.
+You can start them indoors in early spring and then set them outside once all threat of frost is gone.

 Planting bulbs in spring isn't difficult, you just have to have a little bit of patience to finally see those beautiful flowers in late summer.
-While you wait for your plants to bloom, considering buying some flats of annuals from your local garden center for a quick burst of color around the mailbox or in a window box.
+While you wait for your plants to bloom, consider buying some flats of annuals from your local garden center for a quick burst of color around the mailbox or in a window box.

 Like this post about planting bulbs in spring?